agentio/serviceinfrastructure/content/docs/intro/grpc.md

 ### Metadata

-Protocol Buffer encoding isn't self-describing, so API management systems can make it easier to use gRPC APIs by providing standard metadata services like [gRPC Reflection](https://grpc.io/docs/guides/reflection/), which makes it easier for clients to serialize and deserialize API messages.
+Protocol Buffer encoding isn't self-describing, meaning that messages can't be understood without knowing their definitions.
+API management systems can make it easier to use gRPC APIs by providing standard metadata services like [gRPC Reflection](https://grpc.io/docs/guides/reflection/), which makes it easier for clients to serialize and deserialize API messages.

 ### Documentation